Lectric XPeak 2.0 Review | The Fat Tire Value King?

 Lectric XPeak 2.0 Review: Brake Test

-To measure how well the brakes do we conducted a test as outlined in the graphic above.
-I was happy with the XPeak’s results as it was able to stop at an average of 22’2”.
+To measure how well the brakes performed, we conducted a test as outlined in the graphic above.
+I was happy with the XPeak’s results as it was able to stop at an average of 22’5”.
 That just so happens to be the fat bike’s category average as well.
+The high-step model, which we tested separately, had an even better average result of 20’7”!

 As part of the continued theme of the XPeak 2.0, the larger rotor is another example of how Lectric has added more value without raising the MSRP.
 So, in the brake department, it’s a win for both performance and value.